logan-anderson/logan.codes/content/blog/markdown.md

 ---
 title: What is Markdown
-description: Learn more about Mrkdown and what it is
+description: Learn more about Markdown and what it is
 date: 'Sunday, May 31st, 2020'
 author: Logan Anderson
 ---